Washpool horse riding trails

 Head to Washpool National Park for your next horse riding adventure.
 You’ll find 100km of great forest trails for all riding levels, a short drive from Tenterfield.

 - Forest Land Flora Reserve, Washpool State Conservation Area, Washpool National Park in Country NSW, North Coast

 Park entry fees do not apply for this activity.

 - Please read our code of practice for horse riding in parks before you set out on your adventure.

-- Contact Tenterfield area office on (02) 6736 4298 for more information regarding maps for horse riding, including trails in nearby Capoompeta National Park.
+- Contact the Tenterfield office on (02) 6736 4298 for more information regarding maps for horse riding, including trails in nearby Capoompeta National Park.

-- Please consider minimising the impact of introduced weeds and plants on the national park by feeding horses a weed-free diet for two to four days prior to any extended trip.
+- Please consider minimising the impact of introduced weeds and plants on the national park by feeding horses a weed-free diet for 2 to 4 days prior to any extended trip.
 This will reduce the risk of seeds being spread through manure.

 Saddle up and explore 100km of fire trails in the remote and rugged Washpool National Park.
 Enjoy the solitude of this remote location as you gallop through tall open forests of blackbutt, stringybark, mountain gums and tree ferns.

 There are routes to suit all experience levels.
 Start off on the easy loop, a gentle 12km trail near Four Bull Hut, or tackle one of the more adventurous trails.

 Try the all-day ride from the beginning of Billyrimba Trail to Leahys Flat in the east, which combines the beauty of tall forests, far off peaks and drops over 600m in elevation.
 You can stop for lunch at Leahys Flat, before enjoying an afternoon break at Billyrimba Lookout on the way back up the hill.
 For a refreshing change try the ride from Billyrimba Trail to Billyrimba Falls and enjoy an afternoon swim in Billyrimba Creek (summer only).